INTERNATIONAL WORKSHOP

 Day 2 – Tuesday, 28th October

-9:00 - 13:00
+9:00 - 11:00

 Next Future Technologies for Living at Home Targeting Longevity

-Prof. Sara Czaja (Weill Cornell Medicine, New York, USA)
+Prof. Sara Czaja (Weill Cornell Medicine, USA)

 - "The Role of Technology in Supporting Aging in Place"

-Prof. Camille Nebeker (UC San Diego, USA)
+Prof. Camille Nebeker (University of California San Diego, USA)

 - "Digital/AI Technologies to Support Aging in Place: Exploring the Ethical, Legal, abd Social Implications (ELSIs)"